California EDD announces another opportunity to get pandemic unemployment benefits - NewsBreak

 Eligibility was expanded under federal rules to include:

-Notices will be sent by email, text message, and UI Online to those who denied previously, most of whom marked that ‘none of the available COVID-specific reasons for unemployment applied to them.’
+Notices will be sent by email, text message and UI Online to those who were previously denied, most of whom marked that “none of the available COVID-specific reasons for unemployment applied to them.”

 These employees who meet PUA requirements will be given benefits for weeks that were denied: